 Take a moment to enjoy the spectacular city and Harbour views from this park area, which is also a popular vantage point for the Sydney New Year’s Eve fireworks.

-It’s easy to understand why this park such is a popular spot with tourist buses that often stop here to allow tourists to take a few photos.
+It’s easy to understand why this park is such a popular spot with tourist buses that often stop there for unique photo opportunities.

-This walk is 7km in total and is definitely worth it if you have the energy.
-It may also be easier to catch public transport in Bondi and Watsons Bay than it is in Dover Heights, so that could be another reason to conquer this whole track.
+This walk is 7 km in total and is worth it if you have the energy.
+It’s also easier to catch public transport in Bondi and Watsons Bay than in Dover Heights, so that could be another reason to extend the hike to Bondi Beach.

-Getting to Bondi Beach from the end of the Federation Cliff walk in Dover Heights is quite easy.
+Getting to Bondi Beach from the end of the Federation Cliff walk in Dover Heights is pretty easy.

-From Dover Heights (Raleigh Reserve / Rodney Reserve), follow Military Road onto Wentworth Street through the Hugh Bamford Reserve.
-Go back onto Military Road past the Bondi Golf Course and follow all the way to Bondi Beach.
+From Dover Heights (Raleigh Reserve, or Rodney Reserve), follow Military Road onto Wentworth Street through Hugh Bamford Reserve.
+Go back onto Military Road past the Bondi Golf Course and continue to Bondi Beach.

-The Federation Cliff Walk is a great walking trail for the whole family with unparalleled views of the ocean and amazing cliff scenery.
+The Federation Cliff Walk is a great walking trail for the whole family, with unparalleled ocean views and amazing cliff scenery.

-While this walk is not too long (5km), if you include all stops for photo’s and general sight-seeing, it may actually take a few hours before you’ve completed the walk.
+While this walk is not too long (5 km), if you include stops for photos and general sightseeing, it may take a few hours to complete.

-Even though there are enough cafes and restaurants to grab a drink and a bite in Watsons Bay and North Bondi, it’s recommended to bring some snacks and a good size water bottle.
+Even though there are enough cafes and restaurants to grab a drink and a bite in Watsons Bay and North Bondi, it’s recommended to bring some snacks and a good-sized water bottle.

-This walk with its many park areas is perfect for picnics.
-So why not prepare your own food beforehand and choose a great spot on the way for a picnic with awesome ocean views.
+The walk, with so many park areas on the way, is perfect for picnics.
+So why not prepare some food beforehand and choose a great spot for a picnic with great ocean views.